Safer At Home

 - Cat and dog food

 - Cat litter

 After filling out an application, please allow our staff up to 72 hours to review submissions.
-You will be notified via email after your application has been revied.
-Individualized, need-based vouchers will be distributed to those to those who qualify.
+You will be notified via email after your application has been reviewed.
+Individualized, need-based vouchers will be mailed to the address on your application to those to those who qualify.

-If you have questions you can email Claire Wray at Claire@friendsofstrays.org
+If you have questions, please email Claire Wray at Claire@friendsofstrays.org

 “Our Safer At Home Fund is designed to prevent beloved pets from entering shelters by providing options and assistance,” says Friends of Strays CEO, Dara Eckart.
 “This is an unprecedented time for all of us, and nobody should have to worry about giving up their animal on top of so much uncertainty.
 The benefits of this new program are two-fold: our community members get the support they need to care for their pets, and it eases the burden on shelters by helping to keep animals at home.
 We hope this fund will help ease the stress of our community during this crisis.”